1kevgriff/kevgriffin.v4/blog/2020-08-05 I-Love-Azure-Static-Web-Apps.md

 ![](./images/i-love-static-web-apps-002.png)

-Once GitHub is connected, and you've configured the repository and branch that Azure Static Apps should, you need to tell Azure where the apps live in your repo.
+Once GitHub is connected, and you've configured the repository and branch that Azure Static Apps should use, you'll need to tell Azure where the apps live in your repo.

 ![](./images/i-love-static-web-apps-003.png)